 I met most people for the first time ever at the Commodore shows, mostly Compunet guys.
 I remember some names, like Snake+Stack, A-Team, Psycho, Andy Riding (New Bencor Bros), Ian and Mic, JCB and The Mean Team, Bod, boys without brains and probably many others.

 In your opinion, what was the scene all about?

-The crack scene was 'who could crack the games the fastest, get them the smallest and swap them the quickest.'
-I think it got pretty stupid in the end with people accusing each other of ripping and re-cracking and trying to be a bunch of keyboard heroes.
+The crack scene was all about who could crack the games the fastest, get them the smallest and swap them the quickest.
+I think it got pretty stupid in the end, with people accusing each other of ripping and re-cracking and trying to be a bunch of keyboard heroes.
 The demo scene was more about just writing cool demos to entertain people and coming up with something new and original.
 As BBSs became popular, it was just the precursor to the Internet and social media.
 There was no shortage of arguments and warring on the BBSs.
 At least we had the excuse that we are kids… The adults of today are far worse, lol.